 Pricing & Profitability Mistakes

-Others forget to include Etsy’s transaction fees, payment processing costs, taxes, and other costs.
-What looks like a healthy sale price on paper often shrinks once those are factored in.
+Many sellers set prices too low, undervaluing their work, or forget to include transaction fees, payment processing, and taxes.
+A sale that looks healthy on paper often shrinks once those costs are factored in.

 Listings & Branding Mistakes